razor389/sec_extractor/README.md

 * `tracing`, `tracing-subscriber`: Logging framework
 * `roxmltree`: (Added for future) XML parsing (XBRL)
 * `chrono`: Date/time handling
+* `once_cell`: Lazy static initialization

 ## Implementation To-Do / Next Steps

-* **Refine `find_section_boundaries` Logic:**
+* **Debug & Refine `find_section_boundaries` Logic:**
+  * **Priority:** Investigate why boundaries are not found for some filings (like GOOGL 2024).
+This likely involves tweaking selectors (`POTENTIAL_HEADER_SELECTOR`), regex patterns (`ITEM_8_START_TEXT_RE`, `ITEM_8_END_TEXT_RE`), or the logic for searching siblings/descendants for the end marker.
   * Improve robustness in finding the *correct* end marker element after the start element.
+The current sibling/descendant search might need adjustment.
   * Handle cases where specific end markers (like Item 9) are missing, falling back to other markers (Part III, Signatures) or document structure.
-  * Implement a fallback if *no* suitable end marker is found (e.g., extract up to a certain size limit or end of Part II).
+  * Implement a more robust fallback if *no* suitable end marker is found (e.g., extract up to a certain size limit or end of Part II/document).
+The current behavior results in `ExtractError::SectionNotFound`.
 * **Refine `extract_html_between` Function:**
-  * Ensure accurate HTML reconstruction for the extracted slice.
+  * Ensure accurate HTML reconstruction for the extracted slice, especially around edge cases.
   * Verify correct handling of different node types (text, elements, comments if needed).
 * **Improve `is_in_toc_dom` Check:**
-  * Make the ToC detection more robust; consider checking preceding sibling headings or using more sophisticated heuristics beyond just ancestor classes/IDs.
+  * Make the ToC detection more robust; consider checking preceding sibling headings or using more sophisticated heuristics beyond just ancestor classes/IDs containing "toc".
+Analyze ToC structures in failed filings.
 * **Add Comprehensive Tests:**
-  * Write detailed unit tests for `find_section_boundaries`, `is_in_toc_dom`, and `extract_html_between` covering various HTML structures and edge cases found in real filings.
+  * Write detailed unit tests for `find_section_boundaries`, `is_in_toc_dom`, and `extract_html_between` covering various HTML structures and edge cases found in real filings (including the GOOGL case once fixed).
-  * Adapt integration tests to validate the end-to-end DOM-based extraction.
+  * Adapt integration tests to validate the end-to-end DOM-based extraction against known good and bad filings.
-* **Rework/Remove Debug HTML Utility:** The current `utils/html_debug.rs` relies on byte offsets.
-It needs to be significantly reworked to highlight DOM elements based on `ElementRef` or selectors, or be removed if not deemed essential for the DOM approach.
+* **Rework/Remove Debug HTML Utility:** The current `utils/html_debug.rs` relies on byte offsets, which is incompatible with the DOM approach.
+It needs to be significantly reworked to highlight DOM elements based on `ElementRef` or selectors, or be removed.
+The current `--debug` flag *does* helpfully save the raw HTML, which is useful.
 * **Implement XBRL Parsing:** Add logic to identify iXBRL tags within the extracted Item 8 HTML (`content_html`), extract the relevant XML fragments, and parse them using `roxmltree` to get structured financial facts.
 (Potentially in `src/extractors/xbrl.rs`).
-* **Test with Real-World Filings:** Validate the extractor against a diverse set of 10-K filings from different companies and years.
+* **Test with Real-World Filings:** Continue validating the extractor against a diverse set of 10-K filings from different companies and years.

 ## Contributing